Mailcow¶

 Before we proceed we have to get a domain name from any provider, i got

-, and i delegated to AZURE DNS SERVICE
+one from OVH, and i delegated to AZURE DNS SERVICE, it dosen’t

 matter actually, we will have the same configuration in any provider.